ChristianVillalba/the-complete-web-development-bootcamp/Express.js/README.md

                 import { fileURLToPath } from "url";
                 const __dirname = dirname(fileURLToPath(import.meta.url));
                 // ...
-                    res.sendFile(__dirname + "/public/index.html");
+                // We will use the dynamically generated path to our folder res.sendFile(__dirname + "/public/index.html");
+                    // to check the path (in index1.js > listen function): console.log(__dirname + "/public/index.html")
             ```

 ## What I’ve learned from this project